moorelabvanderbilt/moorelabwiki/mouses/room-procedures.md

 Because of the possibility of parvovirus, which is non-allowed in either level 4 or 5 rooms, you should not move between the two rooms in either direction in a single day.

+# Sacking mice in procedure room
+Most of the time, placing a Sac card on the cage is sufficient.
+However, if there are mice in the cage that are currently a health concern (the vet has placed an orange health concern card on the cage), it is not permissible to place a Sac card on the cage.
+You have to sac the mice yourself.

+All suites of the mouse room have an associated procedure room.
+This room contains a CO<sub>2</sub> dispenser that is used to sac mice.

+Remove the lid of the cage that you'd like to sac.
+Place the metal dispenser lid on top of the cage, ensuring the two holes in the lid are unobstructed.

+Turn on the CO<sub>2</sub> valve and flip the switch on the side of the the dispenser to the on position.
+Change the dial to 2.

+When the light on the dispenser turns green, press the red button to start the gas flow.
+Adjust the regulator as shown on the sign on the wall.

+There are instructions in the room for the use of the CO<sub>2</sub> dispenser as well.

 # Sentinel cages
 Sentinel cages are found on every rack, usually in the bottom right corner.
 They exist only for DAC and should not be disturbed by lab personnel.